cheq-ai/cheq-rti-integration-cloudfront/README.md

 ### Prerequisites:

 Modify the [configuration](https://cheq-ai.github.io/cheq-rti-integration-cloudfront/interfaces/CloudfrontConfig.html)
-at `lib/config.ts` to set your `apiKey` and `tagHash`.The API key and tag hash are available on the Paradome platform under “Settings -> RTI” and "Settings -> TAGS".
+at `lib/config.ts` to set your `apiKey` and `tagHash`.
+The API key and tag hash are available in the Paradome platform under “Settings -> RTI” and "Settings -> TAGS".

 ### Verify config